dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/drawing-layer.md

 ---
 layout: default-layout
 Title: DrawingLayer - Dynamsoft Camera Enhancer Android Edition API Reference
-Description: The class DSDrawingLayer of Dynamsoft Camera Enhancer represents a drawing layer, which is used for managing and controlling drawing items.
+Description: The class DrawingLayer of Dynamsoft Camera Enhancer represents a drawing layer, which is used for managing and controlling drawing items.
 Keywords: drawing layer, Dynamsoft Camera Enhancer, Java, Kotlin
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
 ---

-# DSDrawingLayer
+# DrawingLayer

-The `DSDrawingLayer` class represents a drawing layer, which is used for managing and controlling drawing items.
+The `DrawingLayer` class represents a drawing layer, which is used for managing and controlling drawing items.

 ## Definition